flavioaiello/minimal-mistakes/_posts/2018-05-19-sharing-privacy.md

 Security must be economical adequate, thus globally do encryption at some level as countermeasure of non quantified risks is probably not rationale.

 ## Recommendations

-1. Define generic segregation rules based on «USM» (the sharing model above)
+1. Define your segregation methods for compute, network and storage as well
-2. Challenge the rules with your business requirements and non-functionals (legal and regulation point of view)
+2. Challenge your methods with your business requirements and non-functionals (legal and regulation point of view)
-3. Continuously adjust and improve the rules
+3. Continuously adjust and improve

-## «USM» Implementation Details
+## The sharing model

-### Management
+### The Management layer

 #### Organization
 - Dedicated: Named Individuals on same company as the entity itself